+“Yikes!
+I ate way too much!
+I feel so bloated!”
 Ever hear a phrase like this after a big meal?
 When you rapidly consume large quantities of food, you also tend to swallow a great deal of air.
 For humans, feeling bloated is physically uncomfortable, but it’s also an inconvenience of our own making.
 Bloat in dogs, on the other hand, is a serious and dangerous medical condition that requires immediate treatment.
-Let’s look at dog bloat: What it is, how it arises, and what can be done to treat and prevent it.
+Let’s look at bloat in dogs: What it is, how it arises, and what can be done to treat and prevent it.

-What is bloat in dogs?
+First, what is bloat in dogs?

 Dogs, as we know, will eat anything they can wrap their jaws around, and as much as they can get.
 Eating too fast, whether you’re a human or a dog, causes aerophagia, literally, eating air.
 Dogs who belch after a hearty meal are better able to avoid the more serious sort of bloat.

-The second, far more dire form of bloat is called gastric dilatation volvulus, or GDV for short.
+The second, far more dire form of dog bloat is called gastric dilatation volvulus, or GDV for short.
 Bloat in dogs that involves GDV is more complicated than an excess of gas, fluid, or food, because it comes with a horrifying twist.
 Quite literally, in cases of GDV, the stomach itself is twisted anywhere from 180 degrees to a full 360 degrees from its normal position in a dog’s abdomen.

 Not only are fluids, gasses, and food matter distending the stomach, but they are effectively trapped there.
 A twisted stomach allows nothing to escape, in or out.
-All avenues for relief -- belching, flatulence, and defecation among them -- are blocked, a situation that can be fatal if professional veterinary assistance is not sought immediately.
+All avenues for relief — belching, flatulence and defecation among them — are blocked, a situation that can be fatal if professional veterinary assistance is not sought immediately.
 Our research shows numbers ranging from 30 percent to 50 percent mortality rates for bloat in dogs accompanied by a twisted stomach.